The Legend of Ochi: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 28 critics, indicating "generally favorable" reviews.

 Brian Tallerico of RogerEbert.com gave the film three out of four stars and wrote, "The Legend of Ochi, the rare A24 family film, is a charming throwback to adventure movies of the '80s like The Neverending Story and The Dark Crystal, complete with original puppetry that reportedly contains not an ounce of CGI manipulation".
 Carlos Aguilar of Variety commented: "With unique enough lore and a unique style, Saxon avoids making a derivate fable.
 Ochi prompts one to think, 'How did they do that?' only to be even more incredulous when realizing the techniques employed.
 That's film sorcery".
 Jesse Harsenger of The Guardian said, "This should be a deeply touching moment of intergenerational, cross-species understanding.
-Yet it’s treated more as a technical triumph than a truly emotional one, and that’s true of the film as a whole.
-The soul of the movie isn’t particularly in the human/creature relationship at its center, but in the stunning craftsmanship that surrounds (and in the creature’s case, creates) them.
-If that makes the movie less of a high-water mark than a masterpiece like ET, it’s also an anomaly in a world where US children’s films are so intent on prodding and goading their audiences into predetermined reactions.
+Yet it's treated more as a technical triumph than a truly emotional one, and that's true of the film as a whole.
+The soul of the movie isn't particularly in the human/creature relationship at its center, but in the stunning craftsmanship that surrounds (and in the creature's case, creates) them.
+If that makes the movie less of a high-water mark than a masterpiece like ET, it's also an anomaly in a world where US children's films are so intent on prodding and goading their audiences into predetermined reactions.
 Sometimes genuine awe is enough."